premDelaprem/NFL-injury-prediction-and-analysis/ReadME.md

-# Project: Analyzing and Predicting Injuries in the NFL
+# Analyzing and Predicting Injuries in the NFL

 ### Developed by: Kyera Francis, Jack Frantz, and Prem Patel